-ERTs are located within the cities of Saint Paul and Moorhead.
-Both serve as Chemical Assessment Teams when needed.
+ERTs are located within the cities of Duluth, Moorhead, St. Cloud and St. Paul.
+All serve as Chemical Assessment Teams when needed.
 Each ERT has at least 30 trained personnel, with four specialists, four technicians and one medical support officer on duty at all times.
 When operating as a CAT, ERTs respond with up to four team members and adhere to CAT response protocols.

 An ERT may take action necessary to protect life, property and the environment from the effects of a hazardous material release.
 Its actions include preventing a hazardous release, mitigating the effects of the release and stabilizing the situation.
-St. Cloud and Duluth ERTs were established July 1, 2015.